tpayne/docker-examples/README.md

 Kubernetes Examples
 ===================
 The examples contained in this repo run on GCP and standard Kubernetes.
-They are sequences of `kubectl` commands that show what Kubernetes do.
+They are sequences of `kubectl` commands that show what Kubernetes can do.

 They can be found in the `samples/kubernetes` directory.
 You will need to install or have access to a Kubernetes or GKE system to run them.
+They also rely on the Docker images having been created.

 Docker Examples
 ===============